bxparks/rpn83p/docs/USER_GUIDE_NUM.md

-# RPN83P User Guide: Numerical Functions
+# RPN83P User Guide: Chapter 7: NUM Functions

 This document describes the menu functions under the `NUM` menu in RPN83P.